Significant-Gravitas/AutoGPT/docs/content/AutoGPT/usage.md

 ### Arguments

 !!! attention
     Most arguments are equivalent to configuration options.
-See [`.env.template`] for all available configuration options.
+See [`.env.template`][.env.template] for all available configuration options.

 !!! note
     Replace anything in angled brackets (<>) to a value you want to specify